thordreier/SimpleIP/FUNCTIONS.md

     Test-IPv4AddressInSameNet

 SYNOPSIS
-    Test if two IP addresses is in the same subnet
+    Test if two IP addresses are in the same subnet

 SYNTAX